The horofunction boundary of a Gromov hyperbolic space: Introduction

 Our main results can thus be stated as follows. \begin{theorem} Let $(D,d_D)$ be either \begin{enumerate} \item a bounded strongly pseudoconvex domain with $C^2$ boundary in $\C^q$, \item a bounded convex domain such that $\displaystyle \lim_{z\to \partial D} s_D(z)=1$, \item a bounded convex domain in $\C^q$ with $C^\infty$ boundary, of finite type in the sense of D'Angelo. \end{enumerate} Then any two of the compactifications $\overline{D}^G,\overline{D}^H, \overline D$ admits homeomorphisms extending the identity.
 Hence for all $\xi\in \partial D$ and $p\in D$ the limit \eqref{abatelimit} exists, and thus big and small horospheres coincide, that is

 \end{theorem} Theorem \ref{intro2} is a consequence of Corollary \ref{ohyeah1.5.1} and Theorem \ref{mainfinitetype}.
-We remark that the equivalence between Gromov and euclidean compactifications had already been proven in \cite{BaBo,Zim1} for cases (1) and (3), and in case (2) this equivalence follows immediately from results in \cite{BrGaZi,Zim6}.
-Notice also that since the horofunction and the Gromov compactifications are metric invariants, the equivalence between $\overline{D}^G$ and $\overline{D}^H$ also holds for every domain of $\C^q$ which is biholomorphic to the ones in (1),(2),(3).
+We remark that the equivalence between Gromov and Euclidean compactifications had already been proven in \cite{BaBo,Zim1} for cases (1) and (3), and in case (2) this equivalence follows immediately from results in \cite{BrGaZi,Zim6}.
+Notice also that since the horofunction and Gromov compactifications are metric invariants, the equivalence between $\overline{D}^G$ and $\overline{D}^H$ also holds for every domain of $\C^q$ which is biholomorphic to the ones in (1),(2), and (3).

-In the last section we apply our results to the study of non-expanding self-maps of a proper geodesic Gromov metric space and their dynamics, obtaining in particular a generalization of the classical Julia's lemma.
+In the last section we apply our results to the study of the forward and backward dynamics of non-expanding self-maps of a proper geodesic Gromov metric space, obtaining in particular a generalization of the classical Julia's lemma when the horofunction and Gromov compactifications are equivalent.

 {\bf Acknowledgements.} We want to thank Andrew Zimmer for useful comments and remarks.